 Despite the name, Tonkin Bamboo, which evokes images of jungles and rice paddies in tropical Vietnam, this is actually a more temperate species native to southern China.
 It’s cold-hardy down to about 10º F, meaning you can also grow it in many parts of the US, especially zones 8 and 9.

-And although “amabilis” is Latin for lovely or attractive, P. amabilis is not a particularly popular bamboo species as an ornamental.
-Though the canes are tall and straight, they lack the dense foliage that would create a good privacy screen.
-Also, the culm sheaths tend to stay in place, well after the shoots have reached full size and the sheaths have lost their young luster.
+The name “amabilis” is Latin for lovely or attractive, but P. amabilis is not such a popular bamboo species as an ornamental.
+The canes are tall and straight, and the dense foliage is attractive and useful to create a good privacy screen.
+But it’s not an easy species to find in nurseries.
+Like Arrow Bamboo, the culm sheaths tend to stay in place, well after the shoots have reached full size and the sheaths have lost their young luster, which some gardeners may consider unattractive.

 Wholesale bamboo poles banner